 - Since cleanouts aren’t needed often, yours may be covered by bushes, underbrush or grass.

 - Alternatively, it may be concealed in a box close to the ground with a metal cover, so keep your eye out for anything that may contain a large pipe.

 Professional Sewer Line Cleanout

 If you suspect you have a blockage in your main sewer line, do not attempt to fix it yourself.
 Damage to your sewer line could cause a toxic sewage backup in your home, resulting in expensive cleanup and repairs.
 Mr. Rooter® Plumbing has 46+ years of experience dealing with plumbing emergencies like sewage blockages and can be trusted to solve your problem quickly and safely.
-With 24/7 Emergency Service and guaranteed work, Mr. Rooter is sure to bust through even the toughest sewer blockage.
-Call (855) 982-2028 or request an estimate.
+With 24/7 emergency service and guaranteed work, Mr. Rooter is sure to bust through even the toughest sewer blockage.
+Call (855) 982-2028 or request an estimate online.

 When looking for your buried sewer line cleanout, did you notice any bare patches in your lawn?
-Consider installing a yard irrigation system.
+If so, consider installing a yard irrigation system.
 Check out these helpful pros and cons of installing an irrigation system from the Grounds Guys, part of Neighborly’s network of home service providers.